Free University of Berlin: Admissions

 With 33,000 applicants for the undergraduate programs (Bachelor) in 2013, admissions at Free University of Berlin remain highly competitive as the university only offers about 4,300 places each year.
-Due to the high numbers of applicants, most undergraduate programs at Free University of Berlin have limitations determined through the NC.

-The general deadline for students directly from high school applying to limited programs in the coming winter semester is 15 July every year at all universities in Germany.

-In some cases (especially Medicine, Psychology and Political Science), the NC every year is as high as 1.0 (see Grades in Germany and Abitur).
+Due to the high numbers of applicants, most undergraduate programs at Free University of Berlin have limitations determined through the NC.In some cases (especially Medicine, Psychology and Political Science), the NC every year is as high as 1.0 (see Grades in Germany and Abitur).

 Critical applicants which just scored slightly below the NC can be invited to a selective interview or an entry exam, depending on the department/faculty.

 Applicants at Charité medical school who do not directly fulfill the NC-criteria have to pass an entry exam, which covers the basic fields of Mathematics, Biology, Chemistry and Physics in addition to passing a selective interview.
 Both results are then added to the Abitur grade.
 The final decision depends on the results of the competitors.